|

 A French journalist who was held hostage for five months was also released on 11 June along with her Iraqi guide.
 Florence Aubenas said she was kept blindfolded in a basement cell and was beaten.
 Her guide, Hussein Hanoun al-Saadi, was reunited with his family in Baghdad.

-Special Representative for Iraq, Ashraf Qazi, met Prime Minister Jaafari on Tuesday to discuss the new constitution.
+The identity of the kidnappers in both cases remains unknown.
+As the political process continues, the UN Secretary-General's Special Representative for Iraq, Ashraf Qazi, met Prime Minister Jaafari on Tuesday to discuss the new constitution.

-“Qazi has been holding wide-ranging talks in Iraq in recent days about the ongoing political process and the risk of political fragmentation as the country heads towards the 15 August deadline for drafting its final constitution,” a UN statement said.
+“Qazi has been holding wide-ranging talks in Iraq in recent days about the ongoing political process and the risk of political fragmentation as the country heads towards the 15 August deadline for drafting its final constitution,? a UN statement said.

 Qazi also briefed the Prime Minister on preparations made by the UN Assistance Mission to Iraq (UNAMI) for the upcoming Brussels international conference on Iraq.